datacite/homepage/source/become.html.md

 ## 1) Member-only

 This type of member supports DataCite’s data sharing mission and wants to collaborate with DataCite and/or be part of DataCite’s governance.
-These members do not register DOIs.
+These Members do not register DOIs.

-## 2) Direct member
+## 2) Direct Member

-This type of member is a consumer of DOI services and consists of an organization that works with one or more repositories within their organization.
+This type of Member is a consumer of DOI services and consists of an organization that works with one or more repositories within their organization.
 The repositories are under the same administrative structure as the organization.

 <div class="section-img-small">
   ![](images/direct_member.png)
 </div>

-## 3) Consortium member
+## 3) Consortium Member

 A consortium is a group of like-minded organizations that have come together to collectively participate in DataCite’s community and governance activities and use DataCite’s DOI services.
 A consortium is composed of two or more non-profit organizations that are under different administrative structures.
 Consortia are generally located in a single country or subject-based.
 Organizations within a consortium can work with one or more repositories.